crqu/crqu.github.io/_pages/misc.md

 layout: page
 permalink: /misc/
 title: Misc
+nav: true
+nav_order: 3
 ---

 In my free time, I enjoy snowboarding.
-Here are a few pictures of me snowboarding.
-Please let me know if you want to learn more about snowboarding.
-It's really fun!
+Here are a few pictures of me and my friends on the slopes or chair lifts.
+If you’re interested in learning more about snowboarding, feel free to ask — it’s so much fun!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">